Grower’s Corner

 They do not require a separate ornamental section.
 They belong alongside the food.

-A small combination of nasturtium, marigold, and calendula creates color, pollinator support, and usable harvest across seasons.
+A small combination of nasturtium, marigold, calendula, and butterfly pea creates color, pollinator support, and usable harvest across seasons.

 Common Mistakes